ZHANGJINKUI/DSCD/README.md

 pip install -r requirements.txt
 ```

 > ⚠️ **Important**: This project uses a **modified local version of transformers**.
-Do NOT install transformers from pip.
+Do NOT install transformers-4.40.0 from pip.
 The local `transformers/` directory contains necessary modifications for early-exit layer support.

 4. **Download required models**